Need to talk? Call 1800 882 436.

 Things to consider:

-• avoid sex and swimming until the bleeding stops
+• Avoid sex and swimming until the bleeding stops.

 See your doctor or go to your nearest emergency department if:

-• the bleeding becomes heavy (soaking 1 to 2 pads in an hour) or goes on for longer than 2 weeks
+• the bleeding is heavy (soaking 1 to 2 maxi pads in an hour)

 • you pass large blood clots